HanneMaes/firefox-camo-addon/README.md

 # Todo
 - Sometimes the frame flashes to white before updating to color
 - Add an onboard, upboard & offboard page: https://extensionworkshop.com/documentation/develop/onboard-upboard-offboard-users/
+  - onboard: thanks for downloading camo dynamic.
+To see check on of these sites.
+If you come across a website hand you would likt to see it themed.
+Review or start github project.
+Link or icon to github + made by hanne
+  - offboard: google form.
+Why did you leave?
 - Port to Firefox Mobile: https://extensionworkshop.com/documentation/develop/developing-extensions-for-firefox-for-android/

 # Info